Top 10 Best Irish Boxers Of All Time

 The Clones Cyclone is one of the most revered names in Irish boxing.
 McGuigan is renowned for his grit inside the ring, just as much as his ability to unite boxing fans outside of it.
 After winning a Commonwealth Games gold medal in 1978, many top promoters were battling to land his signature when he announced he would turn professional.

 McGuigan turned professional in 1981 at a particularly dark time in Irish history.
 Given Clones’ proximity to the border, McGuigan was one of the few bright lights, appealing to both sides.
-McGuigan united the country at the height of the troubles.
+McGuigan united the country at the height of the Troubles.

 Both sides of the divide cheered on the Irishman as he persevered through thick and thin to his greatest night.
 He dethroned the legendary Eusebio Pedroza in June 1985 to become the WBA and Lineal featherweight champion.
 McGuigan also won the coveted BBC Sports Personality Of The Year in 1985.